 Uses and Disclosures of Medical Information

 We use and disclose medical information about you for treatment, payment, and health care operations.
 For example:

 - Treatment: We may use your medical information to treat you or disclose your medical information to a physician or other health care provider providing treatment to you.

-- Healthcare Operations: We may use and disclose your medical information in connection with our health care operations.
+- Health Care Operations: We may use and disclose your medical information regarding our health care operations.
 Health care operations include quality assessment and improvement activities, reviewing the competence or qualifications of health care professionals, evaluating practitioner and provider performance, conducting training programs, accreditation, certification, licensing or credentialing activities.